Sunday, November 26, 2023

 (Team Trump spent $3 million on the recount – which is comical.)

-Unable to convince state officials to overturn the fair vote, the Defendant and his misfit band,
+763. Unable to convince state officials to overturn the fair vote, the Defendant and his misfit allies,

-developed a new plan: to marshal individuals who would have served as the Defendant’s electors, had he won the popular vote, in seven targeted states … and cause those individuals to make and send to the Vice President and Congress false certifications that they were legitimate electors.
+developed a new plan: to marshal individuals who would have served as the Defendant’s electors, had he won the popular vote [emphasis added, unless otherwise noted], in seven targeted states … and cause those individuals to make and send to the Vice President and Congress false certifications that they were legitimate electors.

 When Anderson Cooper, the host, asked if he feared for his safety, Hitt had no doubt.
 “If my lawyer is right,” he explained, “and the whole reason Trump loses Wisconsin is because of me, I would be scared to death.”